Sequoia/sequoia.github.com/_content/posts/javascript-interactive-debugging-intro.md

 $ code .             # start VS Code
 ```

 With VS Code open, we need to open the Debug pane by clicking the [bug icon](https://code.visualstudio.com/images/debugging_debugicon.png) in left sidebar menu.
 With the debug pane open, you may note that the gear icon at the top of the pane has a red dot over it.
-This is because there are currently no "launch configurations," configuration objects which tell VS Code how to run your application.
+This is because there are currently no "launch configurations:" configuration objects which tell VS Code how to run your application.
 Click the gear icon, select "Node.js," and VS Code will generate a boilerplate launch configuration for you.

 There are two ways to attach the VS Code debugger to your application: